-Bank Account: They handle the bank accounts for receving money from customers, spending money on vendors, and transfer money between Petty Cash and Savings Account.
+Bank Account: They handle the bank accounts for receiving money from customers, spending money on vendors, and transfer money between Petty Cash and Savings Account.

 Reports: Creating reports from ledger books and vouchers are quite a time-consuming and exhaustive process.
-This team creates trial balance, ledger report, income statement, sales tax, balance sheet, and many more.
+This team creates trial balances, ledger reports, income statements, sales taxes, balance sheets, and many more.

 - Analyze, synthesize, and present data in a way that is actionable for project stakeholders and executives.